5 Great Days of Food and Wine

 Royal Mail Hotel in the picturesque town of Dunkeld is also a celebration of place, and an Australian icon.
 Home to two restaurants, the more casual Parker Street Project and the two-hatted, fine dining Wickens at Royal Mail Hotel, that has an ever-changing tasting menu.
 This place is so great, you could go to Parker Street Project for lunch and come back to Wickens for dinner for the ultimate Great Southern Touring Route food and wine experience.
 Up to 80% of the produce is grown on-site and the wine cellar contains 25,000 bottles, leaving you with unparalleled choice… although you definitely won’t mind Executive Chef Robin Wickens curating your tasting menu for you!

-In the afternoon in Halls Gap, head to Reed Lookout to see the sunset over Victoria Valley and surrounding ranges, it looks like a painting.
+Or in the afternoon move on to Halls Gap, head to Reed Lookout to see the sunset over Victoria Valley and surrounding ranges, it looks like a painting.

 Halls Gap to Daylesford